Nialixus/local_shared/README.md

 ## Initialize

-Start by initializing the LocalShared instance in your main function, ensuring Flutter is properly initialized.
+Start by initializing the LocalShared instance in your main function, after ensuring Flutter is properly initialized.
 ```dart
 import 'package:local_shared/local_shared.dart';